dedbox/racket-algebraic/README.md

   1. First class, lexically scoped data constructors, and
   2. A consistent destructuring syntax for functions and macros.

-### Algebraic data structures
+### Algebraic Data

 Algebraic data structures provide the operational under-pinnings for algebraic data types.
-What's missing is the static typing constraints and the analyses they enable.
-As implied by the name, Algebraic Racket works with two kinds of structures: sums and products.
+What's missing is the static typing constraints.

-Sum and product structures are defined together.
+As the name implies, Algebraic Racket works with two kinds of structure: sums and products.

 ```
 (data Maybe (Just Nothing))
 ```

-This defines a sum named `Maybe` and two constituent product constructors named `Just` and `Nothing`.
-It also defines a membership predicate `Maybe?` and two predicates `Just?` and `Nothing?` for identifying a product and its instances.
+This defines a sum named `Maybe` and two constituent products named `Just` and `Nothing`.
+It also defines three membership predicates named `Maybe?`, `Just?`, and `Nothing?` for recognizing products and their instances.

 The elements of a sum are ordered by position so they can be compared and sorted.